 Carly Rush received one of seven 2014-15 Robert Penn Warren Center for the Humanities Graduate Student Fellowships.
-The fellowship is designed to support innovation and excellence in graduate student research and offers Carly a year of support to enable full-time work on her dissertation.
+The fellowship is designed to support innovation and excellence in graduate student research and funds full-time work on a dissertation.

-Blake Sisk successfully defended his dissertation, Playing Catch-Up: Legalization and the Labor Market Trajectories of Unauthorized Latin American Immigrants.
+In February 2014, Blake Sisk successfully defended his dissertation, Playing Catch-Up: Legalization and the Labor Market Trajectories of Unauthorized Latin American Immigrants.
 Next year, he will be an Undergraduate Advising Postdoctoral Fellow at Vanderbilt University.

-Carly Rush has been selected as one of the 2014 Fahs-Beck Scholar and will receive funding for her dissertation entitled “Outsiders Within: Cochlear Implants, Oralism, and the Deaf Community in the 21st Century.”
-For more information about the Fahs-Beck Fund, click here www.fahsbeckfund.org.
+Carly Rush was selected as a 2014 Fahs-Beck Scholar and received funding for “Outsiders Within: Cochlear Implants, Oralism, and the Deaf Community in the 21st Century.”

-Whitney Laster received the Standford M. Lyman Dissertation Scholarship through the Mid-South Sociological Association.
+Whitney Laster received the Stanford M. Lyman Dissertation Scholarship from the Mid-South Sociological Association in 2013.

-Samantha Perez and Courtney Thomas were awarded a Robert Penn Warren Grant to lead a seminar titled, “Exploring Boundaries: Race and Ethnicity in the 21st Century United States.”
+In 2013, Samantha Perez and Courtney Thomas were awarded a Robert Penn Warren Grant to lead a seminar titled, “Exploring Boundaries: Race and Ethnicity in the 21st Century United States.”
 The seminar ran from August 2013 to May 2014.

-Katherine Everhart was selected to attend, with a full scholarship, the International Sociological Association’s Phd Laboratory in Sydney, Australia.
+In 2013, Katherine Everhart was selected to attend, with a full scholarship, the International Sociological Association’s PhD Laboratory in Sydney, Australia.

 Quan Mai won the Marion T. Loftin Award with the Department of Sociology at Vanderbilt University for Best Graduate Student Paper in 2013.

-Erin Bergner was awarded a 2013 Summer Research Award from Vanderbilt’s University College of Arts and Science to complete data collection for her dissertation, “Organizing (Dis)Order: The Biomedical Boundaries of Intersexuality,” which she used to attend an international medical conference on intersex conditions in Glasgow, Scotland.
+Erin Bergner was awarded a 2013 Summer Research Award from Vanderbilt’s University College of Arts and Science to attend an international medical conference on intersex conditions in Glasgow, Scotland for her dissertation, “Organizing (Dis)Order: The Biomedical Boundaries of Intersexuality.”

-Bhumika Piya was selected to attend a summer course on environmental demography, as well as received a full scholarship for all expenses, at the University of Colorado Population Center in Boulder, Colorado.
+In the summer of 2013, Bhumika Piya attended a summer course on environmental demography with a full scholarship for all expenses, at the University of Colorado Population Center in Boulder, Colorado.

-Erin Rehel, PhD alumni, received one of two Board of Directors Scholarships for the 2011 American Men’s Studies Association conference.
-Erin’s paper, based on her dissertation research, is titled “Welfare States and Play Dates: Fatherhood and Masculinity in the New Economy.”
-She presented the paper at the AMSA conference in early April, 2011.
+Erin Rehel received one of two Board of Directors Scholarships for the 2011 American Men’s Studies Association conference.
+Erin’s paper, “Welfare States and Play Dates: Fatherhood and Masculinity in the New Economy,” was presented at the AMSA conference.

-Yang Gao, a fourth year PhD student, will hold a Social Science Dissertation Fellowship from the College of Arts & Science for 2009-10.
-The SSDF will support Yang’s research on how Chinese university students view, make sense of, and critique US televison shows.
+Yang Gao, a fourth year PhD student, was the recipient of a Social Science Dissertation Fellowship from the College of Arts & Science for 2009-10.
+The SSDF supported Yang’s research on how Chinese university students view, make sense of, and critique US televison shows.

-Harmony Newman, one of our graduate students, was contacted (June, 2007) and quoted about the field of Social Sciences on MSN Encarta.
-Here is the link: http://encarta.msn.com/encnet/Departments/AdultLearning/?article=SizingSocialScience.
+Harmony Newman was quoted about the field of Social Sciences on MSN Encarta in 2007.

-2005 VU graduate, Amy Beth Cooter , won first place in the 2005 sociology honorary society Alpha Kappa Delta’s national Undergraduate Student Paper Competition for her paper.
-The paper will be published in AKD’s journal, Sociological Inquiry.
-The award carries with it a $600 stipend and travel expenses to the 2005 annual convention of the American Sociological Association in Philadelphia.
+Amy Beth Cooter won first place in the 2005 sociology honorary society Alpha Kappa Delta’s national Undergraduate Student Paper Competition for her paper, which was then published in AKD’s journal, Sociological Inquiry.
+The award carried with it a $600 stipend and travel expenses to the 2005 annual convention of the American Sociological Association in Philadelphia.

 Graduate School 2005 Summer Research Fellowships from the College were won by Soma Chaudhuri, Lyndi Hewitt, and George Sanders.

-Graduate student Steve Lee had been selected to be a Fellow the 2005 summer at the Robert Penn Warren Center for the Humanities.
-Steve is also one of the Editors of the scholarly quarterly, Work and Occupations.
+Steve Lee was a Robert Penn Warren Center for the Humanities Fellow in 2005.
+Steve also served as Editor for the scholarly quarterly, Work and Occupations.

-Graduate student Ashley Thompson had received a Dissertation Enhancement Grant from the Graduate School for 2005.
+Ashley Thompson received a Dissertation Enhancement Grant from the Graduate School in 2005.

-Former graduate student Melissa Sloan received a National Science Foundation Doctoral Dissertation Grant from the National Science Foundation for 2004-2005.
-Melissa was also Deputy Editor of the scholarly quarterly, Work and Occupations.
+Melissa Sloan received a National Science Foundation Doctoral Dissertation Grant from the National Science Foundation for 2004-2005.
+Melissa was also Deputy Editor of the scholarly quarterly Work and Occupations.

-A Graduate School Summer Research Award was won by Laurie Woods in 2004.
+Laurie Woods received a Graduate School Summer Research Award in 2004.